img

 Program testing in Ukraine and globally

 The SEE Learning has been tested by over 500 teachers in America, Europe, and India.
-A comprehensive research of the program’s efficiency is up and running.
-Ukraine, together with the U.S. and Columbia, where SEE Learning is implemented nationwide, has become part of this global research.
+Comprehensive research of the program’s efficiency is up and running.
+Ukraine, together with the U.S. and Colombia, where SEE Learning is implemented nationwide, has become part of this global research.

 Use SEEL in your school